meilisearch/meilisearch-js-plugins/.changeset/fresh-tables-clap.md

 - [ ] Adventure 7
 ```

-The `facet distribution` provides the information that there are 7 hits containing the adventure genre.
+The `facetDistribution` provides the information that there are `7` hits containing the adventure genre.

 For the example, let's take the following facets: